borakilicoglu/react-interactive-paycard/README.md

 # react-interactive-paycard

-Inspired from a Vue project [vue-interactive-paycard](https://github.com/muhammederdem/vue-interactive-paycard), I decided to rewrite that with context API and hooks on React as a part-time fun project.
+Inspired from a Vue project [vue-interactive-paycard](https://github.com/muhammederdem/vue-interactive-paycard), I decided to rewrite that with context API and hooks on React as a part-time project.

-A fantastic credit card form with smooth and sweet micro-interactions.
-Includes number formatting, validation and automatic card type detection.

 ![](https://res.cloudinary.com/dvq6gu2yi/image/upload/v1575990986/react-interactive-paycard/hero.png)